dannylipson/Adult-income-dataset_prediction_multiclass-classification-problem-/README.md

 Instead of traditional binary classification problem, three classes are available for prediction.

 Listing of attributes (Target Variables): >100K, 50-100K, <=50K.
+The dataset contains mix of numerical features as well as categorical features.
+Intotal there are 14 input features.

 The Order of work in this project are listed below,